 Thatch Build-upExcessive thatch build up happens when the lawn produces more organic debris much faster than can be decomposed.
 According to Penn State University, "parts of grass plants that are the most resistant to decay — stem nodes, crowns, fibers of vascular tissues, and roots — make up the bulk of thatch."
 Mowing infrequently will contribute to thatch build up.
 This is because a significant amount of stem tissue gets cut off.
 As time passes by mowing one overgrown lawn after another, thatch layer naturally thickens as more and more stem nodes, crowns, fibers, and roots collect underneath the lawn.
 This is the reason why dethatching exists.

-Thatch ManagementThatch Management calls for regular lawn maintenance.
-Get more frequent and regular weekly mowing, even when you think the grass has not grown yet.
+Thatch ManagementThatch Management calls for regular lawn maintenance, more frequent and regular weekly mowing, even when you think the grass has not grown yet.
 This limits the length of the grass to be cut and lowers the amount of organic matters resistant to decay.
 Mowing higher is also preferred to keep the grass lush and thick.
 Aerate and Top Dress regularly in Spring to reduce the need for synthetic fertilizer.
-Avoid the use of high yielding Nitrogen synthetic fertilizer.
+Avoid the use of high yielding Nitrogen synthetic fertilizer because synthetic nitrates simply kill too many soil microbial life.
 To get a greener look earlier into the growing season, add Iron instead of Nitrogen.
 Do not deep water lawns that are compacted.
 When the root system is restricted, there is no added benefit to watering deeply.
-Excessive moisture in the soil can become a paradise for fungal growth that may eat away the lawns' root system.
-But as the lawn thickens and recovers, gradually increase watering intervals and increase the amount of water at every watering time.
-Reducing the watering time may be needed for lawns with slopes and hills to lessen water runoff.
+Excessive moisture in the soil can simply become a paradise for fungal growth that may eat away the lawns' root system.
+As the lawn thickens and recovers, you may gradually increase watering intervals and increase the amount of water at every watering time.
+Reducing the watering time may be needed for lawns with slopes and hills to lessen water runoff and top soil erosion.

 We hope that our little blog post helps you in understanding more about dethatching and thatch.
 Should you need help with your lawn, please do not hesitate to contact us.
 We are very eager to help.